 The date of the assessment; or

-If a hearing is requested pursuant to 935 CMR 501.500, the date of the final agency action.
+If a hearing is requested pursuant to 935 CMR 501.500: Medical Use of Marijuana, the date of the final agency action.

 Failure to timely pay the fine or financial penalty may result in further action being taken by the Commission or a Commission Delegee including, but not limited to, suspension or revocation of a License or registration.